 Depression is a common but serious mental health condition that causes feelings of sadness that won’t go away.
 Also called major depressive disorder or clinical depression, it’s more than just being in a bad mood or having a rough day.
-The condition can affect how you think and feel and may cause you to lose interest in normal day-to-day activities.
+The condition can affect how you think and feel and may cause you to lose interest in day-to-day activities.

 Symptoms of depression